 - 16 oz cream cheese room temperature

-- 16 oz farmers cheese (cottage cheese can be a replacement)
+- 16 oz farmers cheese or cottage cheese

 - 2 eggs